frc-team-3341/2024-Crescendo-FRC-3341/README.md

 - Ability to switch between testing commands using SendableChooser:
   - Regular Swerve Teleop command
   - "Crab Drive" command for testing without gyro
-  - Module testing command with power/voltage only
-  - Module testing command with PIDF control
+  - Module testing command with both PIDF and voltage testing, that can switch between modules

 ### "250 lines or less"
 "250 lines or less" design philosophy - SwerveDrive subsystem is small compared to most other codebases.